iscbelgon/cse15l-lab-reports/index.md

-## Hello, world!
+## Lab Report 1

-Testing out how to format different things withing github.
+In this lab report, I will be explaining the steps as to how to log into a course-specific account on `ieng6`